zanaptak/TypedCssClasses/README.md

 ## Examples

-The following examples are using Fable.React view syntax.
+The following examples are using [Fable.React](https://fable.io/blog/Announcing-Fable-React-5.html) view syntax, but any other web framework should work as well since the provided properties compile to strings.

 ### Bootstrap CSS